MSc programme (Laurea Magistrale) in Informatica - Computer Science

 When and how to apply

 The classes start in September.
-Please beware that it is best to apply as early as possible.
+Please note that it is best to apply as early as possible.
 Applications are made directly to the University of Venice.
 For full details visit How to apply, or contact the Head of Study (email@example.com).

 Students graduating from the MSc in Computer Science may use their new computing skills to enhance their employment prospects in work related to their first degree.
 Graduates interested in foundational, experimental, and applied research, can join our PhD Programme in Computer Science.